IceCreamYou/Chrome-BigConsole/README.md

 features / fixes that would make it much better:

 - Allow printing cyclic objects to the console
+- Add executed command history
 - Output into the log should get pretty-printed better and ideally it should be possible to inspect returned objects.
 (This will probably be done by including another library...)
-- `console.log` and friends should go to the BigConsole if executed from there.
+- `console.log` currently only works as expected when it is called synchronously.
+If `console.log` is called asynchronously after the code finishes evaluating then it will actually try to record to the default Console panel because the `console` object is swapped out only temporarily while BigConsole scripts run.
+- No `console` commands other than `console.log` are supported yet.
-  There are some experimental APIs that let us read from and write to the default console from an extension, so once those hit the stable branch this will get easier to do.
+- It would be nice if commands that went to the default Console panel also went to the BigConsole, and vice versa.
+There are some experimental APIs that will make this possible, so once those hit the stable branch this could be worth investigating.
-- Adding executed command history would be nice

 ## Installation